Ross 614

 Ross 614 (V577 Monocerotis) is a red dwarf UV Ceti flare star and it is the primary member of a nearby binary star system in the constellation of Monoceros.
-It is among the nearest stars at a measured distance of about 13.4 light years, but despite this close distance, is invisible to the naked eye, being of apparent magnitude 11.
+It is among the nearest stars at a measured distance of about 13.4 light years (4.10 parsecs), but despite this close distance, is invisible to the naked eye, being of apparent magnitude 11.
 Because this star is so close to the Earth it is often the subject of study, hence the large number of designations by which it is known.